(Click Here To download a summarized Purchasing a Mattress Infographic)

 Is there a “Comfort Guarantee?”

-Another factor to consider when purchasing a mattress is whether your purchase has a comfort guarantee.
+Another factor to consider when purchasing a mattress is whether it comes with a comfort guarantee.
 Even those who have done the highest level of testing can notice mattress imperfections after a few nights’ sleep.
 Some companies offer a Comfort Guarantee if you are unsatisfied with your mattress.
 These are often 30-90 days.
-Every guarantee is different, and some have fees associated with the return.
-Make sure you understand the fine print associated before making a purchase.
+Every guarantee is different, and some include fees for returns.
+Make sure you understand the fine print before making a purchase.

 It is also essential to understand the cost associated with mattresses.
 Prices vary widely, ranging from $200 to $5,000 +.
 Unfortunately, cost does not always correlate with quality or the right mattress for you.
 You should budget at least $800-1000 for your new mattress.
-This amount will allow you to purchase a quality mattress that fits your needs and will last 8-10 years.
+This amount will allow you to purchase a high-quality mattress that fits your needs and lasts 8-10 years.

 Innerspring Mattress

-The innerspring mattress is also known as a coil mattress.
-It is the most traditional style of the bed and the most common on the market.
+An innerspring mattress, also known as a coil mattress, is a type of mattress.
+It is the most traditional bed style and the most common on the market.
 These usually come in a firmer mattress style, and the individual coils can offer quality support for your back.
 The “coil counts” on innerspring mattresses indicate better comfort and support as the number increases.
-However, once you reach a coil count of 400, the higher count mattresses are generally indecipherable.
+However, once you reach a coil count of 400, higher-count mattresses are generally indecipherable.

 Memory Foam Mattress

 Memory foam mattresses mold to the contour of your body better than any other type of mattress.
-The foam results in fewer pressure points while sleeping.
-These mattresses are softer overall, though some brands can make more firm models.
-These beds can also absorb movement, decreasing the disturbance of sleeping with a partner.
+The foam reduces pressure points while sleeping.
+These mattresses are softer overall, though some brands can make firmer models.
+These beds can also absorb movement, reducing disturbance when sleeping with a partner.
 One of the main drawbacks of a memory foam mattress is that it tends to absorb heat, making it a hot night’s sleep.

 Latex Mattress

 Latex mattresses tend to be firmer, with enthusiastic support throughout their canvas.
-One of the main features of a latex mattress is that the material remains cooler since the latex does not absorb heat the same way memory foam does.
+One of the main features of a latex mattress is that the material remains cooler because latex does not absorb heat as memory foam does.
 Consider latex mattresses for a patient suffering from low back pain due to their combination of softness and support.
 Latex mattresses also feel like foam surfaces, similar to memory foam.
 Another difference is that latex has more bounce, returning to its shape sooner.

 Pillow Top